 Achilles tendonitis – Achilles tendonitis is an irritation and inflammation of the Achilles tendon.
 It can be caused by overuse and also by poor bike fit.
 If you experience Achilles tendonitis, it’s important to allow the tendon to rest and the inflammation to subside.
 It’s also important to address the cause of the injury so that you can avoid it in the future.
 Overuse and over-aggressive training can lead to Achilles tendonitis.
 Another cause is improper bike fit.
 Consider lowering the saddle and allowing the foot to dorsiflex (point the toe up) at the bottom portion of the stroke to reduce tension on the tendon.

 Patellar tendonitis – Patellar tendonitis is an irritation and inflammation of the patellar tendon which connect the patella (kneecap) with the shin bone.
 It can occur when the saddle is too low or pushed too far to the front.
+Common knee overuse injuries are often related to the saddle position.

 Impact injuries – Impact injuries occur when you crash your bicycle.
 Minor impact injuries may consist of bruises, scrapes, and minor road rash.
 More severe injuries include fractures, sprains, and head injuries.
 Wearing a helmet is critical to help protect you in the event of a crash.
 When riding your bicycle, be aware of others around you, and try to ride with an escape route in mind.